 PlumRus Community Service Centre offers both Home Base Care and Day Care to ensure that their clients are catered for in the best possible way, offering different types of packages to suite the clients needs.
 They include:

 Day Care: For up to 12 hours a day you can drop your family member off at our facility and we will take care of all their needs, as if they are a resident of ours.
 This Day Care includes 3 wholesome meals and activities such as, movies, crochet, bible study, bingo, reading and so much more.
 We also supply a free clinic service every Monday.
-All this and more for only R380 per day.
-Contact Plumrus Community Service Centre (CSC) to find out more.
+Day Care rate is R400 per day (weekends and public holidays included), Contact Plumrus Community Service Centre (CSC) to find out more.

 If you do not live in Cape Town, there are also various Home Base Carers working throughout South Africa, visit our Health Care - Search Facility and search for "Home Base Carers" to find one near you, or Contact Us and we will recommend some in your area